zarinplus/docs/README.md

 ### Process Transaction

-We asked user to process the transaction.
-User authentication send via header request and user should confirm the payment transaction in-app.
+We asked users to process the transaction.
+They should confirm the payment transaction in-app.

-	{
-		"Authorization" : "Token 60bee87h72170f19eefb4d9d0a0fda20553ec85a"
-	}

 #### Process Endpoint